 Linux ps command and scripting with nodejs

 So today I am taking a look at the Linux ps command.
 This command can be used to get a snapshot of all the processes running on Linux at the moment that the command is called.
 Helpful information about each process running in a selection is included in the output including a process id that can be used with other commands such as the kill command to halt a process.
+There are also ways of changing what the format of this output, and there are also a number of ways to set what processes to select as well.

 1 - Some basic examples of the linux ps command